 The basic feeling is that "DO NOT BUY" after spending close to 50k this is the treatment you get!
 Should have bought another BMW, they have always taken care of me when my car was in the shop or had problems.
 Audi has left me in the cold (literally!)

-Update on out of town problem.
+Update on out-of-town problem.
 Dealer says it's a water pump and the part is on back order.
 Best case the car could be repaired by next Monday.
 No joke!
 So now I am stranded on my Christmas break in NY with no transportation or help from Audi!
-I will NEVER
+I will NEVER purchase another Audi.

 HOUSTON, TEXAS -- I bought a used Audi with no warranty - my first mistake.
 I hadn't had it for a year before several warning lights came on.
 The day I took my car to Audi West Houston, I noticed a 2" space where the back glass was detached from the convertible top.
 I spoke with the service rep who ASSURED me that the car would be kept in a dry place.